-Wolves goaltender Matt Climie will wear a different jersey for each of the three First Responders games.
-Having three separate jerseys will help raise even more money for Chicago Wolves Charities and allow the Wolves family to maximize the impact for our brave first responders and their families.
+Wolves goaltender Matt Climie wore a different jersey for each of the three First Responders games.
+Having three separate jerseys helped raise even more money for Chicago Wolves Charities and allowed the Wolves family to maximize the impact for our brave first responders and their families.

 Four Questions with Goaltender Matt Climie